 Each Tarot Card has various embedded symbols and meanings.
 The funny thing about symbols is that what one symbol means to me may mean something entirely different to you.

 There are cultures that view owls as incredibly wise, while others find them to be omens of bad luck.
-Your experience will and should be very individual when it comes to symbols.
+Your experience will and should be very individual when it comes to symbols and tarot card reading.

 Like the swastika of the Nazis, symbols can be powerful at facilitating feelings and experiences.